ibm-mas/gitops-demo/README.md

 ### Suite System Mongo Configuration

 The `mas gitops-config` command below will provide MAS with the details needed to communicate with the DocumentDB instance that we setup earlier.
 It will read `<account>/<cluster>/<instance>/mongo` secret set in the previous step and use it to generate a new configuration file and push it to your **Config Repository** as `/<account>/<cluster>/<instance>/ibm-mas-suite-configs.yaml`.
 This YAML file is used to define all types of suite configuration.
-After running the command below, it will only contain the configuration for Mongo.
-We are going to add others in later steps.
+After running the command below, the will only contain the configuration for Mongo.
+We are going to add other types of configuration in later steps.

 ```bash
 mas gitops-mas-config \